Even Better Than the Real Thing: Chart performance

 The song peaked at number three in Ireland and number 12 in the United Kingdom, becoming one of the few U2 singles that failed to reach the top 10 in the UK Singles Chart.
-However, a few months after its initial release, English DJ Paul Oakenfold remixed the track; this version reached a new peak of number eight.
+However, a few weeks after its initial release, English DJ Paul Oakenfold remixed the track; this version reached a new peak of number eight.
 Oakenfold later supported U2 on their PopMart Tour.

 In the United States, the original version of the song reached number 32 on the Billboard Hot 100, number one on the Album Rock Tracks chart and number five on the Modern Rock Tracks chart, while the remix peaked at number 27 on the Hot Dance Music/Club Play chart and number 35 on the Hot Dance Music/Maxi-Singles Sales chart.
 In Canada it reached number three to become the third consecutive top-five hit from Achtung Baby.
 Elsewhere, the song reached the top 20 in Australia, Austria, Finland, the Netherlands, New Zealand, Sweden and Switzerland.

 Critical reception

 While reviewing the remix of the song, Paul Mathur from Melody Maker wrote that, "remodelled by Paul Oakenfold, it's the best thing they've done for a while".
 Roger Morton from New Musical Express explained, "The 'Perfect Mix' is a kind of compromise where for a splendid 60 seconds you don't know it's a U2 record, thanks to the stomp rhythm and clap beats.
-Then Bono's spliced vocals are released ans you end up with a half way House part peaking piano euphoria and "take me higher" gospel choirs, and part arcing guitars and chest-beating.
-It makes for an aqequately propulsive scream up, but then so do the 'Trance Mix' and 'Sexy Dub' mixes where U2 are largely noticeable by their absence.
+Then Bono's spliced vocals are released and you end up with a half way House part peaking piano euphoria and "take me higher" gospel choirs, and part arcing guitars and chest-beating.
+It makes for an adequately propulsive scream up, but then so do the 'Trance Mix' and 'Sexy Dub' mixes where U2 are largely noticeable by their absence.
 It's more than a novelty but less than a stroke of genius, with a whiff of old rock'n'roller condescension about it, and the nightmare spectre of Bono dancing his way back to God, hanging in the air."